UnderLogic/event-channels/README.md

 :exclamation: **This repository is no longer maintained.** :exclamation:

+## So long Unity...

+**Due to Unity's decision to change pricing model to effectively charge developers microtransaction costs for installs, we are no longer working with Unity or building/maintaining package libraries for it.**
+We will be migrating to Godot 4 for all projects.

 ## Installation

 The package library can be installed to your Unity project in the following ways: